 A network disaster recovery plan is a set of policies to help you restore all your organization's network operations after a network disaster.
 A network disaster can range from performance degradation to complete network outage.
-While network disasters are often caused by human error, this page will list the common sources of network disasters.
+While network disasters are often caused by human error, this page will list the common sources of network disasters, and how Network Configuration Manager acts as a network disaster recovery tool and helps solve them.

 Organizations often invest a lot of money into acquiring large amounts of bandwidth that is shared by every user on the network.
 When a single user disproportionately consumes a lot of bandwidth on a typical network, it can affect the entire network.
 Situations like these lead to other users on the network experience lag, causing performance degradation.

-Bandwidth hogs in a network can be fixed by capping bandwidth consumption using access control list (ACL) configlets in Network Configuration Manager.
+This network disaster recovery can be done by capping bandwidth consumption using access control list (ACL) configlets in Network Configuration Manager.
 With these configlets, you can use limiters to restrict certain users' bandwidth or choose to block their access to the network entirely.

 The network industry has laid out certain industry standards like PCI DSS, HIPAA, SOX and Cisco IOS standards.
 Each of these standards have a specific set of rules that your organization must comply with.
 Violating any of these rules could easily cause a network vulnerability that leads to a network disaster.